-Despite key accomplishments, Ghana still faces a number of significant socio-economic challenges, particularly in rural areas.
-Lack of clean water and sanitation are major challenges in regions around the Volta.
+Despite key accomplishments, the country still faces a number of socio-economic challenges, particularly in rural areas.
+Lack of clean water and sanitation are major issues in regions around the River Volta.
 Bonded labour, child marriage and exploitation of children also remain significant problems.
-An estimated 1.9 million children in Ghana are currently involved in child labour.
+UNICEF reports that of all children in Ghana aged 5 to 17 years, about 21% are involved in child labour (Unicef.org, 2015).

-International Needs Ghana was established by Rev. Walter Pimpong in 1984 with the aim of improving deprived communities through development and human rights initiatives.
+International Needs Ghana (IN Ghana) is based in Accra and was established by Rev Walter Pimpong in 1984 with the aim of improving deprived communities through development and human rights initiatives.

-In 1998, International Needs Ghana led a campaign that gained attention all over the world to abolish a practice of Shrine Slavery known as Trokosi.
+In 1998, IN Ghana led a campaign that gained attention all over the world, to abolish a practice of Shrine Slavery known as Trokosi.
 Find out more about this project here.

 The team is committed to seeing transformed lives and changed communities through partnerships guided by God’s love and a commitment to holistic development.
 This is achieved by promoting children’s rights, education and development, health and longevity, gender and empowerment, and evangelism and discipleship.

 Cromwell Awadey is a Development Worker by profession and works on child rights and child protection as well as gender and empowerment issues.
 He is the Executive Director of International Needs Ghana since 2019.
 Prior to this role he was the Head of Programs for 14 years.
 Cromwell holds a Master of Philosophy Degree in Geography and Resource Development from the University of Ghana, a Certificate in Mobilizing Assets for Community-Driven Development from the Coady International Institute, of the St. Francis Xavier University, Antigonish, Canada and a certificate in project management.